Arslan Azad

 Topic: "Developing computational thinking"

-Supervisors: Prof. George Siemens, Dr. Srecko Joksimovic and Prof. Samuel Grieff
+Supervisors: Prof. George Siemens, A/Prof. Srecko Joksimovic and Prof. Samuel Grieff

 Megan Taylor is a PhD candidate and research assistant at UniSA Education Futures.
 She has diverse educational experience, which includes teaching English as an additional language, tutoring, and providing academic learning advice in university settings.
 The focus of her PhD is to understand the dynamics of complex problem solving to inform teaching and learning 21st Century skills, such as communication, critical thinking, problem solving and teamwork.